Phoebe-Jao/signup-form/README.md

 # 📝 Signup Form – React + Tailwind CSS

-A simple and responsive sign-up form built with **React.js** and **Tailwind CSS**.
-The original layout was provided by [Frontend Mentor](https://www.frontendmentor.io/), with some custom design adjustments.
+A simple and responsive sign up form built with **React JS** and **Tailwind CSS**, as well as **Framer Motion** for the button animations.
+This project focuses on clean UI/UX and form validation.
+Streamora is a fictional project inspired by existing brands like Netflix.
+It is made for practice/portfolio purposes only.

 ---